-- [C-3-1] MUST launch activities in picture-in-picture multi-window mode when the app is: Targeting API level 26 or higher and declares android:supportsPictureInPicture Targeting API level 25 or lower and declares both android:resizeableActivity and android:supportsPictureInPicture. - [C-3-2] MUST expose the actions in their SystemUI as specified by the current PIP activity through the setActions() API. - [C-3-3] MUST support aspect ratios greater than or equal to 1:2.39 and less than or equal to 2.39:1, as specified by the PIP activity through the setAspectRatio() API. - [C-3-4] MUST use KeyEvent.KEYCODE_WINDOW to control the PIP window; if PIP mode is not implemented, the key MUST be available to the foreground activity. - [C-3-5] MUST provide a user affordance to block an app from displaying in PIP mode; the AOSP implementation meets this requirement by having controls in the notification shade. - [C-3-6] MUST allocate minimum width and height of 108 dp for the PIP window and minimum width of 240 dp and height of 135 dp for the PIP window when the Configuration.uiMode is configured as UL MODE TYPE TELEVISION.
+- [C-3-1] MUST launch activities in picture-in-picture multi-window mode when the app is: Targeting API level 26 or higher and declares android:supportsPictureInPicture Targeting API level 25 or lower and declares both android:resizeableActivity and android:supportsPictureInPicture. - [C-3-2] MUST expose the actions in their SystemUI as specified by the current PIP activity through the setActions() API. - [C-3-3] MUST support aspect ratios greater than or equal to 1:2.39 and less than or equal to 2.39:1, as specified by the PIP activity through the setAspectRatio() API. - [C-3-4] MUST use KeyEvent.KEYCODE_WINDOW to control the PIP window; if PIP mode is not implemented, the key MUST be available to the foreground activity. - [C-3-5] MUST provide a user affordance to block an app from displaying in PIP mode; the AOSP implementation meets this requirement by having controls in the notification shade. - [C-3-6] MUST allocate the following minimum width and height for the PIP window when an application does not declare any value for AndroidManifestLayout_minWidth and AndroidManifestLayout_minHeight: - Devices with the Configuration.uiMode that is set other than UL_MODE_TYPE_TELEVISION MUST allocate a minimum width and height of 108 dp. - Devices with the Configuration.uiMode that is set to UI_MODE_TYPE_TELEVISION MUST allocate a minimum width of 240 dp and a minimum height of 135 dp.